 With our Diploma in Integrative Counselling, you will:

 - Become qualified to work as a counsellor through face-to-face teaching

 - Learn about a range of humanistic, psychodynamic, and solution-focused approaches and how they apply within Petrūska Clarkson’s five-relationship model

-- Access to opportunities for an in-house counselling placement where you will gain clinical experience
+- Have the option to apply for a counselling placement in-house, where you will gain clinical experience

 - Enhance your ability to provide both short- and long-term therapy for a variety of presenting issues

 - Become adept at developing and maintaining a therapeutic relationship and making more informed choices about appropriate counselling interventions